-Preamble: The content and process mentioned below is the guideline document for the faculties and students to start with.
+Preamble - The content and process mentioned below is the guideline document for the faculties and students to start with.
 It is not to limit the flexibility of faculty and students; rather they are free to explore their creativity beyond the guideline mentioned herewith.
-The course contents are designed as a ladder to extend connectivity of software technology to solve real world problems using an interdisciplinary approach.
-Students need to plan their work in following steps
+This course is designed to encourage and ensure application of technology for solving real world problems using an interdisciplinary approach.